google/vulkan_test_applications/application_sandbox/depth_clip_enable/README.md

-# Depth Clipe Enable
+# Depth Clip Enable

-This sample demonstrate the VK_EXT_depth_clip_enable features.
-This feature allows the depth clip and depth clamp functionality to be controlled independently.
+This sample demonstrates the VK_EXT_depth_clip_enable extension.
+This extensions allows the depth clip and depth clamp functionality to be controlled independently.
 The sample renders 3 identical cubes with different clip/clamp settings.
 The three cubes are setup as follows:

-Red Cube - This cube is render with the stock Vulkan options, clipping enable and clamping disable.
+Red Cube - This cube is rendered with the stock Vulkan options, clipping enable and clamping disable.

-Green Cube - This cube is render with the alternative stock Vulkan option, clipping disable and clamping enabled.
+Green Cube - This cube is rendered with the alternative stock Vulkan option, clipping disable and clamping enabled.

 Blue Cube - This cube is rendered with clipping disabled and clamping disabled,